SubhaMandal/Motivational-Meme-Project/README.md

 # Motivational-Meme-Project
-Motivational Meme Project using basic html, CSS.
-Main focus of this excercise is to use recently learned css property and apply it real project.
+Motivational Meme Project using basic HTML and CSS.
+The main focus of this exercise is to use recently learned CSS properties and apply them to a real project.